jsjohn1951/core-twitter/README.md

 ## .env requirements:

->USERNAME='user'

->PASSWORD='pass'

->CSV_FILENAME='tweety_scraper.csv'
+>TWITTER_USERNAME='user'

+>TWITTER_PASSWORD='pass'

+>TWITTER_CSV_FILENAME='tweety_scraper.csv'

+>FOLLOWER_COUNT='1000'

+>MAX='100'

 >TRENDS='Fashion and Beauty, Fitness and Wellness, Travel, Celebrity News and Gossip, Social Causes and Activism, Entertainment, Technology and Gaming'

 Copy the above into your .env, replace *user* and *pass* with your Dummy Twitter account's *Username* and *Password*.
 You can edit the trends you would like to search for with the **TRENDS** variable.
-Make sure to separate trends with a ',' as shown in the example above.
+Make sure to separate trends and hashtags with a ',' as shown in the example above.

+The MAX variable determines the maximum number of users can be collected before the program starts overwriting the previous users.

+FOLLOWER_COUNT determines the minimum number of followers a user must have before they can be added to the list.

 # Tweety Documentation